Geographical Index > United States > Iowa > Buchanan County > Report # 57358|

 About BFRO Investigator TK Bell:

 Iowa native.
-Attended many BFRO expeditions since 2016 in Iowa, Michigan, Missouri, and Wisconsin Public Expedition and private expeditions.
+Attended many BFRO expeditions since 2016 in Iowa, Michigan, Missouri, Montana and Wisconsin public expeditions and private expeditions.
+Has helped at many of the expeditions and led night ops.